ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics destroy`
 {: #schematics-destroy}

-Remove {{site.data.keyword.cloud_notm}} resources that you provisioned using your {{site.data.keyword.bpshort}} workspace, even if these resources are active.
+Remove Cloud resources that you provisioned using your {{site.data.keyword.bpshort}} workspace, even if these resources are active.
 By default, the command lists all the resources to preview and then receives confirmation to destroy.
 If you use `--force or -f` flag in the destroy command, you cannot see the preview of the resources that you want to destory.
 {: shortdesc}

 Use this command with caution.
-After you run the command, you cannot reverse the removal of your {{site.data.keyword.cloud_notm}} resources.
+After you run the command, you cannot reverse the removal of your Cloud resources.
 If you have written data to provisioned storage or databases, ensure that you create a backup to persist your data
 {: important}

 Your workspace must be in an **Active**, **Failed**, or **Stopped** state to perform a {{site.data.keyword.bpshort}} destroy action.